HindCatBlacknDark/HindCatBlacknDark/README.md

 ### Hi there 👋

-🔭 I’m currently working on Interpretability in Deep Learning techniques for images
+🔭 I’m currently working on Interpretability in ML/DL techniques
-- 🌱 I’m currently learning machine learning tools for image processing and analysis, deep learning for decision making, applications in real datasets (medical and/or agricultural)
+- 🌱 I’m currently learning machine learning tools for image processing and analysis, deep learning for decision making, applications in time series datasets (medical and/or agricultural)
 - 👯 I’m looking to collaborate on image processing, image segmenation for feature extraction, multi-modal learning, transfer learning, deep learning, transformers, programming in R/Python/MATLAB for machine learning/computer vision
 - 📫 How to reach me: [Hind Raki](mailto:hind.raki.official@gmail.com)
 - 😄 Pronouns: She/Her 👧